 Big changes!
 I've released new prints to add to my shop, but even more importantly, I've been redesigning my entire website, re-branding, and launching my own online shop separate from my existing Etsy shop.
 The re-brand was long overdue to better align my site and content with my current and recent works; however, launching a separate online ECommerce shop wasn't my initial plan until I weighed the pros and cons vs. my Etsy shop.

 I've been an Etsy seller since 2016 when I first launched my shop and started selling prints of my artwork.
 Etsy has helped me immensely over the years and held my hand as I developed my art, brand, and products, but now I find myself at a crossroads.
 There are significant pros and cons to an Etsy shop vs. an ECommerce shop.

-On Etsy you can count on promoted listings, and being part of their large database of products avaliable existing customers who search on Etsy's platform.
-This built-in audience and existing web traffic is incredibly appealing to beginning sellers; however, this in itself is a double-edged sword as your products can easily be lost in the sea of lower-priced competing listings.
+On Etsy, you can count on promoted listings, and being part of their large database of products available to existing customers who search on Etsy's platform.
+This built-in audience and existing web traffic are incredibly appealing to beginning sellers; however, this in itself is a double-edged sword as your products can easily be lost in the sea of lower-priced competing listings.
 Etsy takes 3.5% of all your sales for the privilege of having a shop on their site.
 There’s a listing fee of $0.20 for every item you list that recharges after every sale.
 These fees seem small, but for smaller ticket items like the stickers I sell, they add up fast.
-Depending on how your customers pay, there are also fees for accepting credit card or PayPal payments.
+Depending on how your customers pay, there are also fees for accepting credit cards or PayPal payments.